wenzhixin/bootstrap-table/site/docs/api/table-options.md

 - **Detail:**

-  This property is mainly passed in by server side pagination, which is easy to use.
-It can be set with custom pagination.
+  This property is mainly passed in by pagination server, which is easy to use.

 - **Default:** `0`